Ai-riku/Trading-setups/ib_forex_setup/README.md

 - QuantInsti's EPAT content team is responsible for maintaining and contributing to this project.

 <a id='properties'></a>
-## Setup properties
+## Setup details
 - The trading setup allows you to trade any forex asset available in Interactive Brokers.
 - You can only trade forex assets with this trading setup.
-- It uses the Interactive Brokers API (IB API).
-It uses the stable version.
+- It uses the stable version of the Interactive Brokers API (IB API).
-- It can be used with the TWS platform or the IB Gateway as long as the trader installs the stable versions of any of them.
+- It can be used with the TWS platform or the IB Gateway as long as the trader installs the stable versions of each.
 - The setup is packaged as a Python library and is installable with one single code line.
-- The trading setup package can be used in any Operating system, country, or timezone.
+- You can use the trading setup package with any operating system, and from any country or timezone.
-- There are 2 separate files apart from the trading setup package: The main file and the strategy_file file.
-The former is used to run the whole trading setup.
-The latter is to be changed per your discretion and contains all the relevant functions that can be tweaked to use your own strategy.
+- There are two files apart from the trading setup package: The 'main' file and the 'strategy_file' file.
+You can use the former to run the whole trading setup.
+You can change the latter at your discretion.
+It contains all the relevant functions you can tweak to use your strategy. _@JCT, please name the files and enclose their names in quotes or in a distinctive way._
-- The trading setup configuration consists only of the main and the strategy file.
-In case you want to test the setup only, you can modify the main file only and then run the file.
-If you want to incorporate your own strategy, modify both files and run the main file.
+- The trading setup configuration consists only of the 'main' and the 'strategy' file.
+If you want to test the setup only, you can modify the main file and then run it.
+If you want to incorporate your strategy, modify both files and run the main file. _@JCT, please name the files and enclose their names in quotes or in a distinctive way._
-- The setup is ready to be tested or modified as per your needs.
+- The setup is ready to be tested or modified to meet your needs.

 <a id='documentation'></a>
 ## Read the documentation
-This setup can be used only for forex assets with an Interactive Brokers API.
+You can use this setup only for forex assets with an Interactive Brokers API.
-- In case you want to test the trading setup quickly, please read: “Start_here_documentation”.
+- To test the trading setup quickly, please read: “Start_here_documentation”.
-- In case you want to use a customized strategy, please read: “Strategy_documentation”.
+- To use a customized strategy, please read: “Strategy_documentation”.
-- In case you want to learn more about the trading setup, please read: “The_trading_setup_references”.
+- To learn more about the trading setup, please read: “The_trading_setup_references”.

 <a id='help'></a>
 ## Ask for help